Progress towards characterizing ultrahigh energy cosmic ray sources: Multimessenger Data

 Each of these components --- the CR spectrum, its composition, neutrinos, and gamma-rays --- help constrain UHECR source models.
-Here we identify what are the most constraining data for different source model parameters.
+In this paper we identify what are the most constraining data for different source model parameters.
 We also extend and elaborate the UFA15 modeling in several ways and update the CR data used.
 The $\chi^2$ values reported throughout this paper are the result of a combined fit to both the Auger spectrum above $E =10^{17.5}$ eV and the Auger composition for $E\geq10^{17.8}$ eV.
-CR interactions within the source environment are calculated as described in Appendix C of~\cite{UFA15}.
+CR interactions within the source environment are calculated as described in Appendix C of~\cite{UFA15}, which takes into account only photohadronic interactions.
+Here we use the approximate treatment of~\cite{UFA15} and assign an average elasticity of $0.8$ for photopion production.
+We performed further studies with \textsc{SOPHIA}~\cite{Mucke+99} and found that a full treatment of pion production, including the distribution of elasticities for single- and multi-pion production, leads to an increase in the predicted number of neutrinos by a factor of $\lesssim 2$ compared to our approximate treatment, allowing us to place conservative constraints here.
 Extragalactic CR propagation and secondary production are based on simulations using \textsc{CRPropa3}~\cite{Batista+16} and EM cascades are simulated using \textsc{ELMAG}~\cite{Kachelriess+11} (see Appendix~\ref{app:EMcascades} for details).
 Throughout all of our calculations we adopt the Gilmore12 EBL~\cite{Gilmore+11} and a star formation rate (SFR) evolution~\cite{Robertson+15} unless stated otherwise.
 An extragalactic magnetic field (EGMF) strength of $1$ nG was used throughout all EM cascade simulations, but our results are insensitive to its value in the $10^{-17}-10^{-8}$ G range (see Appendix~\ref{app:EMcascades}).
 All spectral indices are defined via a power-law with \textit{positive} exponent, e.g. $\Phi^\mathrm{inj} \sim E^\gamma_\mathrm{inj}$.
+Lastly, we alert the reader that the term ``mixed composition'' appears in two different contexts.
+Generally, we assume the composition of \textit{observed} UHECRs to be an admixture of nuclear masses, in accordance with standard interpretation of the air shower development using LHC-tuned HEGs.
+However, occasionally we consider the possibility that the HEGs are not valid and the observed composition is actually pure-proton.
+Thus we sometimes have occasion to distinguish between pure and mixed composition as observed at Earth.
+Usually, however, when we refer to mixed or pure composition, we are referring to the nature of the composition emerging from the accelerator, before processing through interactions in the photon field of the source environment.